 This challenge continues the task we have been on for several weeks now, of dealing with our clothing items to get everything organized, so we pare down and use what we already own, and can put our fingers on any item we want to wear quickly when we get the urge.

 This week we'll organize the following types of items:

 Are you new here?
 The Organize Jewelry & Accessories Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

-The only accessories not on this list include purses, which was such a big topic it got its own Challenge in Week #25 of the Challenge.
+The only accessories not on this list include purses, which was such a big topic it got its own Challenge here.

 The other not on the list is shoes, which are also a big topic, one we'll conquer next week!

 Often your accessories and jewelry can be found all throughout your house, especially things for your hair.
 The first step in the Organize Jewelry & Accessories Challenge is to gather all these items into one location.